gasche/popl2017-papers/README.md

 Markdown syntax for hard line breaks, namely two spaces at the end of the line.

+Note: the "final version" deadline for POPL'17 is November 7, so it is fair to assume that more authors will have preprints available after that.

 ## POPL 2017

 A Posteriori Environment Analysis with Pushdown Delta CFA